 Problems 1(e) and 2(a).
-Hint for 1(e): consider J(2n) and J(2n+1), then derive an explicit formula for J(n), which will provide TM with less than 10 instructions.
+Hint for 1(e): It is important that the input is in the binary encoding.
 Both problems are for 2 points, but a trivial solution (that is also much longer and harder to verify) will be for 1 point.